MarkWarneke/markwarneke.github.io/_posts/2019-08-22-Integration-Test-infrastructure-as-code.md

 ## Considerations

 Deploying the solution might take time.
-The integration test can also be flaky, as they depend on the outside world that sometimes can not be controlled by us.
+The integration test can also be flaky, as they depend on the outside world that changes.

-Asserting on the deployed resource is very beneficial, as it **proves** the deployability of the template.
+Asserting on the deployed resource is very beneficial, as it **proves** the deployability of the template and the correctness of the settings, learn how to do [Acceptance Tests for Infrastructure as Code here.](2019-08-15-acceptance-test-infrastructure-as-code.md)

-We can make sure a template **stays valid** throughout the time, by implementing frequent automated tests run.
-API changes, changes in the template as well as changes in the deployment context can be detected quickly.
-The tests can be integrated into nightly builds and other automation scenarios.
+We can make sure a template **stays valid** throughout the time, by implementing regular executed test runs.
+API changes, changes in the template as well as changes in the deployment context can be detected early and quickly.
+The tests can be integrated into nightly builds and other automation scenarios, e.g. web hooks that trigger the tests on new released versions.

 The tests can be executed without human interaction.
 The test will make sure to clean up after itself.

 This approach might be controversial.
-Some opinions think of this step as redundant, obsolete and too time-consuming.
+Some opinions think of integration tests as redundant, obsolete and too time-consuming.
 The template might only be developed to be deployed once.
 However, how can you tell your IaC can be deployed again without messing up your whole infrastructure?

-And how do you make sure changes to the infrastructure are working without impacting currently running services?
+And, how do you make sure changes to the infrastructure are working without impacting currently running services?

 ## Benefits - Why are integration tests important

 There are certain benefits of having integration test in my opinion:

 - The test ensures the template is deployable.
-Running in automation the test can prove it on each test run, e.g. Nightly Builds.
+Running in automation the test can prove deployability on each test run, e.g. Nightly Builds.
-- The integration test and therefore a complete deployment is not only needed on a change to the ARM template but also the environment.
-On changes, the feedback is quickly presented to the developer.
+- The integration test and therefore a complete deployment is not only needed on a change to the ARM template but also changes on the environment.
+The feedback can be quickly presented to the developer.
-- The template can be shared including the test with the static configuration file.
+- The template can be shared including the test and its configuration.
 Much like a [Happy Path](https://en.wikipedia.org/wiki/Happy_path) the test documents how to use the given template in a reproducible way.
 - Build a module.
 A template can be packaged and considered a building block.
 Similar to a library function that implements the [single-responsibility principle](https://en.wikipedia.org/wiki/Single-responsibility_principle).
 It should be ensured that the intended functionality works given a test.

 ## Getting the error messages and deployment logs